 It's an alpine museum, climbing gym and mountain hut all in one and it's just a stones throw away from the world famous climbing mecca, "The Gunks".

 I'm now going to get some young Nepali hotshot web techie in Kathmandu to buld a website, so we can show you folks what we have been up to during our off climbing season time.

-We climbed Makalu in the spring of 2017, which was an amazing climb on an uncrowded mountain.
-Even though we missed the actual summit by 14 vertical meters or so due to a dodgy looking cornice on the final ridge that none of us, and none of the other climbers following us (we were fixing ropes on the entire route) decided to try to cross.
+We last climbed Makalu in the spring of 2017, which was an amazing climb on an uncrowded mountain.
+Even though we missed the actual summit by 14 vertical meters or so, due to a dodgy looking cornice on the final ridge, that none of us and none of the other climbers following us (we were fixing ropes on the entire route) decided to try to cross.

 Dhaulagiri, Makalu and Annapurna are all uncrowded peaks in the spring and fall and we had hoped to form teams on these peaks over the next few years, but the draw of Everest is still the major peak for most aspiring Himalayan climbers.
 To this day the three most requested peaks I get contacted about are Everest, Cho Oyu and Ama Dablam respectively.

 I'm heading back to the amazing Cordillera Blanca this summer with the Junkies and then for some personal climbs.

 We will be back in the Ishinca Valley with a Junkies team, hoping to reach three summits in seven days and then I will be doing some personal climbs throughout the summer.
 One of these personal climbs will be an epic traverse, which has been on my radar for many years.